Updated July 6, 2023

 - The objective is to boost economic participation and fight recession-related unemployment.

-- Increased economic activity, job growth, positive economic growth, economic boom, and price inflation are usually outcomes of these reflationary measures.
+- These reflationary measures usually result in increased economic activity, job growth, positive economic growth, economic boom, and price inflation.

 How Does Reflation Work?